kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 });
 ```

 This code is extremely ugly, but leads to functional virtual function calls on the device.
-The vpointer now points to the device Vtable.
+The Vpointer now points to the device Vtable.

 ![VPointerToDevice](./figures/VirtualFunctions-VPointerToDevice.png)